harisankar1320/Lidar-and-SAR-Tomography/README.md

 # Tomographic Laser and Radar Sensing

-Implementation of LiDAR waveform processing and Tomographic SAR (TomoSAR) reconstruction for tropical forest structure analysis using airborne datasets from the NASA AfriSAR campaign over Lopé National Park, Gabon.
+Implementation of **LiDAR waveform processing** and **Tomographic Synthetic Aperture Radar (TomoSAR)** reconstruction for tropical forest structure analysis using airborne datasets from the **NASA AfriSAR campaign** over Lopé National Park, Gabon.

-The project investigates the capabilities of LiDAR and multi-baseline SAR tomography for reconstructing vertical vegetation structure and compares the performance of both sensing techniques along a common forest transect.
+The project investigates the ability of LiDAR and multi-baseline SAR tomography to reconstruct vertical forest structure and compares the performance of both sensing techniques along a common transect.

 ---

-## Overview
+## Project Overview

-Forest vertical structure plays an important role in biomass estimation, carbon monitoring, and ecosystem assessment.
-This project processes airborne **NASA LVIS LiDAR** and **UAVSAR L-band TomoSAR** datasets to reconstruct forest profiles and evaluate the strengths and limitations of radar tomography.
+Forest vertical structure is an important parameter for biomass estimation, carbon monitoring, and ecosystem analysis.
+While LiDAR directly measures canopy height with high accuracy, Tomographic SAR estimates the vertical reflectivity profile using multiple SAR acquisitions.

-The workflow consists of:

-- LiDAR waveform processing
-- Near-nadir shot selection
-- DEM referencing
-- SAR coherence estimation
-- Capon beamforming
-- LiDAR–TomoSAR comparison
+This project implements processing workflows for both datasets and evaluates their performance by comparing reconstructed forest profiles.

 ---

 ## Dataset

-The datasets were acquired during the **NASA AfriSAR campaign** over **Lopé National Park, Gabon**.
+The project uses airborne datasets acquired during the **NASA AfriSAR Campaign**.

-Data used:
+**Study Area**
+- Lopé National Park, Gabon

+**Datasets**
-- NASA LVIS LiDAR waveforms
+- NASA LVIS LiDAR Waveforms
-- UAVSAR L-band multi-baseline SAR stack
+- UAVSAR L-band Multi-baseline SAR Stack
 - Digital Elevation Model (DEM)

 ---